malaviya-parth/CN/05_Network Layer/04_Protocols/03_icmp.md

 - It is best effort delivery system i.e. it neither has Flow control nor error control.
 - IP needs support from ICMP for F.C. and E.C.
   - Flow control like if buffer of a router is full it sends error message which indicates server to slow down the sending process.
-  - Error Control like if any packet is dropped by router then it imforms back the source that it has dropped the packet due to some error.
+  - Error Control like if any packet is dropped by router then it informs back the source that it has dropped the packet due to some error.
 - ICMP can't detect or correct errors, actually it's an error reporting protocol.
 - The error is reported back directly to the source not to any intermediataries.